Wagk/progress/progress.md

 - Timed events :: events that progress strictly based on time
 - Probable events :: events that might trigger help stages and next stages (?)

+Events *should* be interpolatable, ie. I should be able to simplify a chain of events past a point in time and expect a reasonably accurate result